 If treated household water makes up only 1% of all the water used in the U.S., where does the other 99% go?

-The amount of water used in the U.S. has actually decreased.
-Per-capita use of water has dropped 30% from its peak in 1975 - which is when serious water conservation measures started - and water consumption per-capita is lower now than it has been since the mid-1950s.
+The amount of water we use has started to decrease.
+Percapita use of water has dropped 30% from its peak in 1975 - which is when serious water conservation measures started - and water consumption per capita is lower now than it has been since the mid-1950s.

 We are also using water more productively.
 In the 1970s 100,000 gallons of water produced only $3.18 of economic value.
-In 2005 that jumped to $8.45 through controlling waste and using water more efficiently.
-Still, the average American uses twice as much water as the average Japanese, and nearly 1,000 times more than the average Ethiopian.
+In 2005 that jumped to $8.45 by controlling waste and using water more efficiently.
+Still, the average American uses twice as much water as the average Japanese and nearly 1,000 times more than the average Ethiopian.